What is the time limit to bring a compensation claim?

 Introduction

-With all medical negligence claims, there is a time limit, known as a limitation period.
+With all medical negligence or surgical negligence claims, there is a time limit, known as a limitation period.
 This is the timeframe within which you must commence court proceedings to be able to file a valid claim.
 So, how long might you have to bring a claim, and are there any exceptions to the rule?

 WHAT IS THE UK MEDICAL NEGLIGENCE TIME LIMIT?